valerijajerina/TeliaTestTask/README.md

 All solutions are located in the `test_solution_kaggle.ipynb`.
 The process of solution is explained in details.

-`kaggle` folder contains datasets and embedding file.
+`kaggle` folder contains datasets, originally it also contained embedding file, however it is to heavy to commit into Git.
+Here is the link for the file:  https://www.kaggle.com/datasets/authman/pickled-glove840b300d-for-10sec-loading

 Kaggle final score: